Harnessing Course Sharing to Support Guided Pathways at Scale

 - assist participating colleges in implementing course sharing strategies to ensure learners can access and complete guided pathways.

 Additionally, Harnessing Course Sharing to Support Texas Pathways at Scale will contribute to Greater Texas Foundation’s goal of transfer, transition, and advising as well as the goals of the state’s higher education plan, 60x30TX.

-Three institutions will be joining the project as Teaching Institutions (TIs): Western Texas College, Austin Community College, and Houston Community College.
+Two institutions are joining the project as Teaching Institutions (TIs): Western Texas College and Austin Community College.
 Another nine institutions are joining the project as Home Institutions (HIs): Weatherford College, Vernon College, Cisco College, Ranger College, South Plains College, Paris Junior College, Angelina College, Frank Phillips College, and Howard College.

-The TIs will begin offering, in the summer and fall 2022 terms, such courses as
+In the summer and fall 2022 terms, the TIs will begin offering such courses as

 - CHEM 1311: General Chemistry I/CHEM 1111: General Chemistry I Lab

 - CHEM 1312: General Chemistry II/CHEM 1112: General Chemistry II Lab

 - PHYS 1301: General Physics I/PHYS 1101: General Physics I Lab

 - PHYS 1302: General Physics II/PHYS 1102: General Physics II Lab